mobitroll/eslint-plugin-kahoot-styled-components-a11y/README.md

-## Eslint Plugin Styled Components A11y 🤝
+## Eslint Plugin Kahoot Styled Components A11y 🤝

+This plugin is a Kahoot's fork of the https://github.com/brendanmorrell/eslint-plugin-styled-components-a11y plugin.
+It adds a support for an object based method of defining styled components.

 This plugin adds the ability to lint styled components according to the rules outlined in eslint-plugin-jsx-a11y.

-It handles all 4 methods styled components uses to create components.
+It handles 5 methods styled components uses to create components.
 All of these would show the error

 ```diff
 -Visible, non-interactive elements with click handlers must have at least one keyboard listener.`